 Employment: JPU graduate placement support begins the first semester the student enters the program.
 Students are informed of opportunities in the industry during boot camp and encouraged to be active with early networking.
 JPU meets with every student during boot camp and discusses employment opportunities and placement opportunities.
 Students have access to faculty to assist with résumé writing, résumé reviews, rehearsing interviews, and coaching.
 JPU faculty are actively engaged with students and connecting them with opportunities through professional associations and relationships.
 JPU is evaluating other mechanisms to increase the student’s exposure to employers.
 Graduate employment is very important to JPU.

 Financial Assistance: Students may seek information from Administrative Services to manage financial arrangements.

 Personal: Students and potential students are welcome and encouraged to seek assistance from any member of the staff or faculty regarding professional, personal, financial, and /or admissions advice when issues arise that have a negative effect on their ability to do their best work at John Patrick University of Health and Applied Sciences.
 When appropriate, students are referred to outside agencies or professionals for support or assistance.
 Through our on line program student are given access to counseling services through www.WellConnectForYou.com.
 This website provides information, tools and support to address barriers to their success.
 Comprehensive student services are based on an individualized service.
 Students have access 24/7 to telephone counseling for students in crisis, assessment and students.

 WellConnect by Student Resource Services

-All students also have access to the WellConnect website (www.wellconnectforyou.com) for information, tools, and support to address barriers to their success.
+All students also have access to the WellConnect by Student Resource Services (SRS) website (www.WellConnectForYou.com) for information, tools, and support to address barriers to their success.
 Comprehensive student services are based on an individualized service plan and include: